Previous World Voice Days:

 - Talk about how amazing voice is (e.g. it can fill a huge a concert hall yet the vocal folds are roughly the size of a postage stamp)

-- Talk about ideas for keeping your voice healthy and building vocal skills (look on the British Voice Association and Voice Care Network websites for ideas – see links at foot of page)
+- Talk about ideas for keeping your voice healthy and building vocal skills (look on the British Voice Association and the other World Voice Day websites for ideas – links for the additional sites are at the foot of page)

 - Advice on how to recognize vocal problems and what to do if worried (e.g. any change in voice quality lasting longer than 2 weeks needs to be discussed with the GP/ENT surgeon)